cloudflare/cfssl/README.md

 #### Signing

 ```
-cfssl sign [-ca cert] [-ca-key key] hostname clientcert
+cfssl sign [-ca cert] [-ca-key key] hostname csr
 ```

-The hostname and clientcert are the client's host name and client certificate.
+The hostname and csr are the client's host name and certificate request.
 The `-ca` and `-ca-key` flags are the CA's certificate and private key, respectively.
 By default, they are "ca.pem" and "ca_key.pem".
 For example, assuming the CA's private key is in `/etc/ssl/private/cfssl_key.pem` and the CA's certificate is in `/etc/ssl/certs/cfssl.pem`, to sign the `cloudflare.pem` certificate for cloudflare.com:

 ```
 cfssl sign -ca /etc/ssl/certs/cfssl.pem \